Mithun280/Python-Learning-Journey/Day01_Basics/notes.md

 ### High-level: easy to understand, close to human language.
 ### Interpreted: runs code line by line — no need to compile.

+# What does “Dynamically Typed” mean?🧠

+In Python, you don’t need to declare the data type of a variable.
+Python automatically decides the type when you assign a value.

 # Why is Python popular?